Sunday, September 21, 2025

 QUICK WORD FROM THIS BLOG'S SPONSOR

-Many thanks to PCBWAY for sponsoring this blog and for all the help they've provided over the years.
+Many thanks to PCBWAY for sponsoring the AudioDiWHY blog and for all the help they've provided over the years.
 You can help out this blog in a big way by checking out PCBWAY, here

 PCBWAY is super fast, super friendly, and does great work.
 Please consider using PCBWAY for your next audio project.

-With two ADG413's soldered up it was time to see if I could lay out basic switch circuits:
+With two ADG413's soldered up, time to see if I could lay out basic switch circuits.

 I still hate breadboarding....

 ....but I'm slowly getting better.
-A bit.
-I have found extreme patience necessary, along with using a quality breadboard and checking my work early and often.
+I have found extreme patience, along with using a quality breadboard and checking my work early and often, gets the job done.

-Using the 413 to switch LED's off and on.
+Using the 413 to switch LED's off and on (doh).
 Seems working!

 Wiring used for ADG413 tests.
 "IN" represents logic inputs.
-The 10K pulldown was necessary; I used 12V for Vdd, GND for VSS, and 5V for logic but found the IC accepted a wide range of voltages for rails and logic.
+Yes, the 10K pulldown was necessary; I used 12V for Vdd, GND for VSS, and 5V for logic but found the IC accepted a surprisingly wide range of voltages for rails and logic.
 Nice!
-Also, Pins 6/7 are one of 4 I/O pairs, signals can flow source to drain or drain-source, makes no difference.
+Also, Pins 6/7 are one of 4 I/O pairs and for all I/O audio or DC voltage can flow source to drain or drain to source, makes no difference.

-For breadboard sanity I used a CD4069 hex inverter for ADG413 pins "IN2" and "IN3".
-For MCU control you'd do this in software.
+For breadboarding sanity I used a CD4069 hex inverter for ADG413 pins "IN2" and "IN3".
+Using an MCU control I'd do this inversion in software.

 A few ideas....

-The ADG413 let me create common switch configurations without using a lot of data lines:
+The ADG413 let me create common switch configurations without needing a lot of logic signals:

 1-to-4 multiplexer: